ArtemChandragupta/NixFlake/README.md

 # NixFlake

 This is my NixOS configuration.
-It have ability to swith environments, now there are two of them - beautiful Glossynix and minimal Plainix.
+It has an ability to swith environments, now there are two of them - beautiful Glossynix and minimal Plainix.

 In _module_ directory there are common NixOS modules and host-specific things like amd kernel modules.

 In _home-modules_ there are home-manager configs that all environments are using, like Hyprland bindings and editor configs.

 In _environment_ folder there is a place to store all environment specific things - Hyprland and terminal decorations, waybar design.
+In the future I would rewrite this using mkOption or something, I have not figured it out yet.

 I use SDDM for login, but i am not happy with it.
 It is beautyful, but quite unstable and uses a lot of CPU power for nothing, creating terrible fan noise on startup.
 For avoiding this I also have tuigreeter.